-For this monitoring event, the primary field sample ES010 and field duplicate sample ES011 collected from RHMW02, met the RPD precision criteria for all analytes (Table 4-1).
+For this monitoring event, the RPDs of field duplicates (sample ES020 and sample ES021) collected from RHMW02, met the RPD precision criteria of 50% for all analytes (Table 4-1).
+The RPDs for MS/MSD were also within the laboratory established criteria (Appendix D).
+Therefore the data precision is considered good.